 Scouts and Scouters,

-Thank you for participating in the Flint River Council Cub-o-Ree!
+Thank you for participating in the Flint River Council Cub-O-Ree!
 We are thrilled that you and your family will be joining us.

-Cub-o-Ree is one of the best ways for Cub Scouts to experience the outdoors.
+Cub-O-Ree is one of the best ways for Cub Scouts to experience the outdoors.
 Over a full weekend of camping, Scouts will enjoy games, archery, BB guns, campfire programs, and activities crafted specifically for this age group.
 Each year we refine our program so both first-time and returning families have new, memorable experiences.

 Our mission at Lawhorn Scouting Base is to give Cub Scouts opportunities to: